CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server/perform-gateway-installation.md

 ### Certificate Requirements

-It is possible for {{% ctx %}} Gateway to reuse the certificate used when [installing the Flow Debugger][Flow Debugger installation], as long as it was not an auto-generated self-signed certificate; If doing so, you must [Assign a Certificate Friendly Name][Assign Certificate Friendly Name] and set the `ImportCertificate` parameter to `$false` when [configuring the {{% ctx %}} Gateway Installation Script][Install Gateway] to ensure use of the correct certificate and to prevent it from being overwritten.
+It is possible for {{% ctx %}} Gateway to reuse the certificate used when [installing the Flow Debugger][Flow Debugger installation]; If doing so, you must [Assign a Certificate Friendly Name][Assign Certificate Friendly Name] and set the `ImportCertificate` parameter to `$false` when [configuring the {{% ctx %}} Gateway Installation Script][Install Gateway] to ensure use of the correct certificate and to prevent it from being overwritten.

 ### Configure {{% ctx %}} Gateway Installation Script